talhahasanzia/Three-Level-Expandable-Listview/README.md

 # Three Level Exapandable List View

-This is boiler plate code to implement 3-level exapandable list view in Android
+This is boiler plate code to implement 3-level exapandable list view in Android.
+This code will work with dynamic data, an extension of its [gist](https://gist.github.com/st-f/2b2a838d3f0258c5c33f) which works only on static string text values.

 ## Getting Started